When is the \'etale open topology a field topology?: Behaviour of E under field extension

 Up to now we knew two examples.
 If $K$ is real closed and $L = K(\sqrt{-1})$ then $\Sa E_L$ is the Zariski topology and $\seak$ is the order topology, hence $\extlk(\seak)$ strictly refines $\Sa E_L$.
 Recall that the following are equivalent by \cite[Theorem~C.1]{firstpaper}: \begin{enumerate} \item $L$ is large, \item the $\Sa E_L$-topology on $L$ is not discrete, \item the $\Sa E_L$-topology on $V(L)$ is not discrete when $V$ is an $L$-variety with $V(L)$ infinite. \end{enumerate} By~\cite{Srinivasan} there are non-large fields with large finite extensions.
 If $L$ is large and $K$ is not then the $\seak$-topology on $K^d$ is discrete, hence the $\extlk(\Sa E_K)$-topology on $L$ is discrete, and the $\Sa E_L$-topology on $L$ is not discrete.

-\meno We give a third example where $\extlk(\Sa E_K)$ strictly refines $\Sa E_L$.
+We give a third example where $\extlk(\Sa E_K)$ strictly refines $\Sa E_L$.
 This is also the first example where both $\Sa E_{K},\Sa E_{L}$ are non-discrete field topologies.

 \begin{theorem} Let $R$ be a henselian regular local domain and $L$ a finite extension of the fraction field $K$ of $R$ such that the integral closure $S$ of $R$ in $L$ is not a finite $R$-module.
-Then $\extlk(\Sa E_K)$ strictly refines $\Sa E_L$. \end{theorem} Note that any $R$ as in the theorem is by definition not Japanese and hence not quasi-excellent.
+Then $\extlk(\Sa E_K)$ strictly refines $\Sa E_L$. \end{theorem}

+Note that any $R$ as in the theorem is by definition not Japanese and hence not quasi-excellent.
 Since regular local rings are normal, Fact~\ref{fact:ring-properties}(7) shows that the theorem is only ever applicable in positive characteristic.

 Before proving the theorem, we give an important special case in the language of valued fields.
 See \cite[Example 3.5]{Kuhlmann_TheDefect} for an example of this situation. \begin{corollary} Let $v$ be a henselian discrete valuation on a field $K$, $L/K$ a finite extension and $v'$ the unique prolongation of $v$ to $L$.
 If $(L,v')/(K,v)$ is a defect extension, i.e.\ $e(v'/v)f(v'/v) \lneq [L : K]$ where $e$ and $f$ are the relative ramification index and inertia degree, then $\extlk(\Sa E_K)$ strictly refines $\Sa E_L$. \end{corollary} \begin{proof} Let $R$ and $S$ be the valuation rings of $v$ and $v'$, respectively.
 Both are discrete valuation rings, in particular regular local domains.
 Furthermore, $S$ is the integral closure of $R$ in $L$ \cite[Chap.\ V, §8, no 3, Remarque]{Bourbaki_AlgebreComm567}, and the defect condition implies that $S$ is not a finite $R$-module \cite[Chap.\ V, §8, no 5, Théorème 2]{Bourbaki_AlgebreComm567}.
 Hence Theorem~\ref{thm:NonJapaneseExtTop} is applicable. \end{proof}